 What Is Business Diversification?

 Business diversification is a growth strategy based on developing new products and entering new markets.
-It should be a key topic in any serious strategic planning discussion.
+It should be a key topic in any serious growth planning discussion.

 There are several forms of diversification, some riskier than others: